janeyziqinglin/Scientific-computing-/linearAlgebra/README.md

 3. Eigenvalue and Eigenvector
 4. Real-life example

-To get started, refer to for detailed
+For definition of key concepts, please refer to "Differential Equations and Linear Algebra" by Professor Strang ISBN: 9780980232776.